PranshuSachan003/Calculator/multiplication.md

 And I type in "irrational number"
 And I press "equals")

-  Then (I see the "multiplied numbe" as the result)
+  Then (I see the "multiplied number" as the result)

   Scenario: (Decimal & integer multiplication)